Ingredients (12 Cupcakes)

 Make the Cream Cheese Frosting

-In a stand mixer or with a hand mixer, beat the softened butter and cream cheese together until completely smooth.
+In a stand mixer or using a hand mixer, cream the softened butter and cream cheese together until smooth.

-If your cream cheese is cold, it will create tiny lumps that are impossible to whip out later, so make sure it’s at room temperature.
+If your cream cheese is cold, it will form small lumps that will not whip out later, so ensure that your cream cheese is room temperature.

-Add the vanilla and a pinch of salt.
+Next, add the vanilla extract and a pinch of salt.

-If you want a stiffer frosting for piping, add the remaining cup of sugar slowly until you reach your desired consistency.
+If you want a stiffer frosting for piping, slowly incorporate the remaining cup of powdered sugar until you achieve your desired consistency.

 Red Velvet Cupcakes